SystemsApproach/private5g/cloud.rst

    `Edge Cloud Operations:: A Systems Approach
    <https://ops.systemsapproach.org>`__.
 June 2022.

+On the topic of terminology, we refer to the collection of components involved in operationalizing a cloud service as a "Cloud Mangement Platform" even though you will sometimes see it called an "Orchestrator".
+This is because we include both the "off-line" elements used to upgrade the service over time (this sub-problem is sometimes called Lifecycle Management) and the "on-line" elements used to operate the service at runtime (this sub-problem is sometimes called Service Orchestration).

 ..
 Maybe should note that you'll see "Mgmt/Orchestrator" in Core-specific and RAN-specific architecture diagrams.
 We're